zencoder/locker/README.md

 Locker is dependent on Postgres and the ActiveRecord (>= 2.3.14) gem.

-**NOTE:** In the next minor version (0.1.0), the generated Locker migration has changed to include an integer field named `sequence` with a default of zero.
+**NOTE:** In the next minor version (0.1.0), the generated Locker migration has changed to include a bigint field named `sequence` with a default of zero.
 Since I'm pretty sure Zencoder is the only one using this gem at the moment, I opted to not include an upgrade path.
 If you really must, however:

 In Rails 2.3.x+:

-    script/generate migration add_sequence_to_locks sequence:integer
+    script/generate migration add_sequence_to_locks sequence:bigint

 In Rails 3.x+:

-    script/rails generate migration add_sequence_to_locks sequence:integer
+    script/rails generate migration add_sequence_to_locks sequence:bigint

 ## The Basics